 Week 8 – ECUADOR

-Crossing into Ecuador, we head for the quaint Indian market town of Otovalo.
+Crossing into Ecuador, we head for the quaint Indian market town of Otavalo.
 Then it’s a major milestone – The Equator!
 We can park one wheel in the north and one in the south as we straddle the line with our bikes.
-Time to explore Quito is followed by a cracking ride through the heart of the Andes to UNESCO listed Cuenca.
-We take a small mountain road towards a quiet border and our entry to Peru.
+Time to explore Quito is followed by a twisting mountain road through to UNESCO Listed colonial gem, Cuenca.
+Then we overnight in a tiny border town, before crossing into Peru.

 Weeks 9 & 10 – PERU

 Peru is a contrast to what has gone before and you’ll encounter desert!
 We head through the Sechura Desert to the city of Trujillo, from where you can head out to the surf beaches at Huanchaco or explore the adobe ruins of Chan Chan.
-Travel the tiny dirt road of Canyon del Pato, back into the high Andes, where we take a new mountain route through Peru’s highest peaks and the Huascaran National Park, before reaching the Sacred Valley to Ollantaytambo.
-We spend two night here and you have time to take the train to the Inca Citadel of Machu Picchu.
-After, we ride to Cusco, where we can enjoy a beer at the famous motorcycle adventurers bar, The Norton Rats!
+Travel the tiny dirt road of Canyon del Pato, back into the high Andes.
+We descend back to the coast to Paracas and then it’s another spectacular climb into the Andes to Ayacucho, before reaching the Sacred Valley to Ollantaytambo.
+We spend two nights here and you have time to take the train to the Inca Citadel of Machu Picchu.
+After, we ride to Cusco, where we can enjoy a beer at the famous motorcycle overlander bar, The Norton Rats!

 Weeks 11 & 12 NORTHERN CHILE & ARGENTINA

-Then settle down to enjoy your first juicy Argentine steak with a glass of full bodied red wine.
+Then over the Paso de Jama Pass to Purmamarca and settle down to enjoy your first juicy Argentine steak, with a glass of full-bodied red wine.
+We continue south to Cafayate, a famous wine region, with a day off to do a little wine tasting!
+Then a tiny road through the cloud forest is a pure delight.
 Enjoy good mountain tracks through red rocks and canyons and ride in the shadow of Aconcagua, South America’s highest peak.
-Crossing the Andes, we reach Chile’s modern, bustling, cosmopolitan capital, Santiago with time to explore and to prepare the motorcycles for the final leg or, if you leave here, your motorcycle is freighted home.
+Crossing the Andes, we reach Chile’s modern, bustling, cosmopolitan capital, Santiago with time to explore and to prepare the bikes for the final leg or, if you leave here, your bike is freighted home.

-Arrive in Santiago, collect your motorcycle and to explore the city.
-Then we set off south to the famous Ruta Interlagos and the Chilean Lake District.
-One of many Andean border crossings between Chile and Argentina, takes us to the beautiful lakeside town of Bariloche.
+After time to rest in Santiago, and a few days to explore the city, we set off south to the famous Ruta Interlagos and the Chilean Lake District.
+We have time to explore the Lago Panguipulli and Lago Calafquen and take a remote dirt road across Conguillo National Park.
+Our road to the border is in the shadow of Volcan Llaima and once in Argentina, it’s the Seven Lakes Road en route to the beautiful lakeside town of Bariloche.
 Be prepared to think you are in Switzerland!

 Cross back to Chile to ride the Carretera Austral, an incredible dirt road nestling between the ocean and the mountains, curling around turquoise lakes, passing jagged hanging glaciers and sparkling waterfalls.
-Stay in the pine cabins by the lakes.
+Stay in the old wooden houses of the original German settlers and pine cabins by the lakes.
 This section of riding can be challenging, but the region is pristine and stunning.

 We use 100% hotel accommodation, which is booked in advance.
 We primarily use good quality 4* and on occasion, 3* hotels.
 In bigger cities, this tends to be 4* hotels, sometimes belonging to an international chain; in smaller or more remote places, hotels will be more independent, characterful hotels.
 In some more remote locations, we use the best available.
 Most riders are delighted at the high quality of the accommodation included.
 Almost all hotels we use will have rooms with en suite bathrooms, satellite TV, free wifi, bar and restaurant.
 In warmer climates, hotels generally have swimming pools.